 PPC advertising puts your business in front of people who may already be interested in your products or services.
 In return, you pay a small fee whenever your PPC advert is clicked.
 The goal is for the revenue generated from the increased visits to your website to be higher than the cost of the clicks.
 So, there is a risk to running a PPC campaign, and it needs to be right for your business.
 Why not check out the pros and cons of running PPC campaigns?

-On the other hand, paid social media campaigns give you more options for targeting your audiences, like age demographics, location, and specific interests.
+On the other hand, a paid social media campaign can give you more options for targeting your audiences, like age demographics, location, and specific interests.
 This means you can be much more specific about who sees your ads, ensuring you get the best return on your investment.